fatvdbergdotus/ai/data_science/glossary.md

   - **Categorical** data is data that represents labels or groups rather than numerical values.
 The values are categories (e.g., names, types, or classes) and are used to classify information.
   - **Ordinal** data is a type of categorical data where the values have a meaningful order or ranking, but the differences between them are not necessarily equal.
   - **Numerical**, or quantitative data, consists of numbers that represent measurable quantities, where mathematical operations like addition and averaging make sense.
+- **Fivetran** is explicitely designed for the EL part of ELT.
+It automates the process of pulling data from various sources.
 - **Forward feature selection** is a step-by-step method for choosing the most useful features for a model.
 It starts with no features and adds one feature at a time, each time selecting the feature that improves model performance the most, until adding more features no longer helps.
 This helps build a simpler, more effective model by keeping only the most relevant variables.
 ## G
 - **Gradient descent** is an optimization algorithm used to minimize a function (like a loss function) by iteratively adjusting parameters in the direction of the steepest decrease (negative gradient).
 Starting from an initial guess, it updates parameters step by step using a learning rate until the model reaches the lowest error, making it essential for training machine learning models like linear regression and neural networks.